vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 You are now going to design and implement an AWS WAF ruleset to help mitigate these vulnerabilities.
 In this section you will do the following tasks:

 1. Identify the WAF ACL for your site
-2. AWS WAF rule design and considerations
+2. AWS WAF Rule design and considerations
-3. Rule creation walkthrough
+3. Console Walkthrough - Creating a WAF Condition and Rule
-4. Mitigating Common Vulnerabilities & Monitoring for Attacks
+4. WAF Rule Creation and Solutions

 ## Identify the WAF ACL for your Site